What Can Cause Pain Under The Right Breast?

 Fibrocystic breast disease is because by hormonal changes and it can be prevented from aggravating by cutting down on caffeine and chocolates.
 This will do you good by not worsening the cysts.

 Unlike the previous condition, breast cancer is malignant.
-This type of carcinoma is more prevalent in women than men.
+This type of carcinoma is more prevalent in women than in men.
 Breast cancer is common with over one million annual cases in India.
 Like other cancers, breast cancer is curable if it is diagnosed in the early stages.

 Carcinomas spread faster and they get out of hand sooner.
 Immediate medical attention is obligatory in such cases.